-~feel your emotions instead of attempting to avoid them by escaping the external triggers and self-medicating
+~feel your emotions instead of attempting to avoid them and self-medicating

 ~quiet your critical voice and turn the volume up on your inner advocate

 ~stop blaming others for your unhappiness and learn how to command it without needing anyone else to change

 ~stop wasting your energy trying to make others behave the way you want them to (and stop behaving the ways you can’t handle)